spannerisms/SpriteAnimator/README.md

 [SpriteAnimator](https://github.com/fatmanspanda/SpriteAnimator/wiki/Sprite-Animator) is a program designed to help debug the appearance of a sprite as it's being created.
 It uses information based off of Link's animations in game to recreate every animation with an imported sprite.
 It is downloadable as a runnable `JAR` file from [the super project's release page](https://github.com/fatmanspanda/ALttPNG/releases).

-## Features
+## Display features

 Along with animating sprites, SpriteAnimator also includes various features to control the display:
-* Backgrounds to test how a sprite looks in various areas
+* Backgrounds to test how a sprite looks in various areas.
   * Character sprites can be moved against the background by clicking or dragging your mouse pointer. (v1.5+)
-* The ability to view animations with a sword or shield of any level
+* The ability to view animations with a sword or shield of any level.
-* The ability to view character sprites in any of the 4 mail palettes
+* The ability to view character sprites in any of the 4 mail palettes.
-* The ability to toggle shadows
+* The ability to toggle shadows.
-* The ability to toggle sprites that don't fall under the above categories (NOTE: Swag duck cannot be turned off)
+* The ability to toggle sprites that don't fall under the above categories. (*Note: Swag duck cannot be turned off.*)
-* The ability to toggle neutral poses (default standing position) to assess how smoothly a sprite moves into an animation
+* The ability to toggle neutral poses (default standing position) to assess how smoothly a sprite moves into an animation.
-* The ability to zoom in on sprites, up to 500%
+* The ability to zoom in on sprites, up to 500%.
-* The ability to speed up or slow down animations
+* The ability to speed up or slow down animations.
 * The ability to view animations step-by-step, which also includes a table of what sprite sheet cells are used and how they are transformed.

+## Other features

+* Sprite look up chart
+  * Includes 3 display options:
+    1. Vanilla Link
+    1. Named indices
+    1. Green mail of currently loaded sprite
+* Animated GIF export
+  * *Note: the GIF specification only allows for a minimum delay time of 10ms; as such, exported GIF files will run at incorrect speeds.*
+* Tracker images export for [Crossproduct's tracker](https://github.com/crossproduct42/alttprandohelper/releases)

 ## Terminology used in this project
 Some terms we need to use are overloaded (they can mean multiple things).
 To avoid confusion, here's a brief glossary of what means what when we say it.
 Not everything is perfectly written, so feel free to ask questions if something doesn't seem to mean what you think.